zhanghx0905/cpp2py-cython/README.md

 ## Features

-- C litral macros are mapped to Python variables.
+- C literal macros are mapped to Python variables.
 - C/C++ enums are mapped to Python enums (enum.Enum).
 - C/C++ class/struct/union are mapped to Cython extension types.
+  - Methods/Static Methods are wrapped, data members are mapped to Python property with getter and setter (if the field is mutable)
-  - Single & Public inheritence
+  - Single & Public inheritance
-  - Abstruct class
+  - Abstract class
   - Operator overloading
 - C/C++ functions are mapped to Cython cpdef functions.
   - default values (only number/string literals)